Where is Florianopolis

 be at least a few breaks that are “on”.

-Also a great time for beginners who would prefer
+Also a great time for beginner surfers who would prefer

 to learn with gentler waves.
 For those rare days